 Here is a brief overview of when you can get disability insurance with a pre-existing condition, when you might be able to and when you can’t.

 - When you can get coverage.
 State temporary disability programs will sometimes cover pre-existing conditions without a waiting period.
 Insurance companies are more comfortable offering broad coverage in this situation because it’s collecting a premium on a large group of people, so there’s less risk for the company.

 - When you may get coverage.
 The insurance company will offer you a policy even though you have a pre-existing condition.
 However, it will exclude that pre-existing condition from any type of coverage.
 This means that if you have a disability that can be related to your pre-existing condition, the company will deny the claim.
 However, it will pay for any new covered disability that is not directly related to your pre-existing condition.
 The insurance company might only exclude coverage on your pre-existing condition during the probationary period, which is typically one to two years from the start of your policy.

 - When you can’t get coverage.
 Some insurance companies will deny your application if you have a pre-existing condition.
 They put in place strict underwriting guidelines to avoid any risks of paying out benefits for pre-existing conditions in the long term.

-What will a pre-existing condition mean for my rates?
+How will a pre-existing condition affect my disability insurance rates?